vilinski/NBomber.Docs/index.md

 | HTTP | F# | [Test HTTP (https://github.com)](https://github.com/PragmaticFlow/NBomber/blob/dev/examples/FSharp/FSharp.Examples/Scenarios/Http.fs) |
 | XUnit integration | F# | [Simple XUnit test](https://github.com/PragmaticFlow/NBomber/blob/dev/examples/FSharp/FSharp.Examples.XUnit/Tests.fs) |

+### Contributing
+Would you like to help make NBomber even better?
+We keep a list of issues that are approachable for newcomers under the [good-first-issue](https://github.com/PragmaticFlow/NBomber/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) label.

 ## Why another {x} framework for load testing?
 The main reasons are:
  - **To be technology agnostic** as much as possible (**no dependency on any protocol: HTTP, WebSockets, SSE etc**).